 Centennial Soccer Park

 Centennial Soccer Park has a lot of draws.
-It’s the home of Conway Rush Soccer, and lots of local leagues and clubs — including the Arkansas United Soccer Club, St Joseph High School, and Central Baptist College teams — play here.
+It’s the home of Arkansas United Soccer Club, and lots of local leagues and clubs — including St Joseph High School and Central Baptist College teams — play here.
 That’s no surprise; the 51-acre complex includes 10 full-size fields and 2 U10 fields, a coach and referee room, and plenty of parking.
 Other amenities include air-conditioned bathrooms and a meeting room that can be rented for after-game parties.

 Conway Tennis Center

-Just opened this year, the Conway Tennis Center is a 2.5-million-dollar addition to Conway’s sporting venues.
+Recently opened in April 2018, the Conway Tennis Center is a 2.5-million-dollar addition to Conway’s sporting venues.
 It features eight post-tensioned outdoor courts, a separate practice area, tiered outdoor seating, covered bleachers, and climate-controlled indoor viewing areas.
 The restrooms include shower facilities.

 Things to do in Conway

 The game or tournament is only one part of a successful sports vacation.
 Once the dust has settled and the equipment has been put away, it’s time to relax and have some fun off the field.
 Conway is naturally suited to providing laid-back recreation.
 If the spirit of competition is still thriving after the tournament, how about heading over to Lake Conway?
-As one of the largest man-made Game and Fish Commission lakes in the US, it’s full of bass, catfish, bream, and bowfin.
+As the largest man-made Game and Fish Commission lake in the U.S., it’s full of crappie, catfish, bream, and bowfin.
 For an energetic group, a bike ride through the town is a fantastic way to see what Conway has to offer.
-And no need to bring your own machines, bikes are available for rent.
+And no need to bring your own machines, bikes are available for rent via Zagster Bike Share.

 The Conway Convention and Visitors Bureau has been such a help in the growth of The Hiland Dairy Youth Softball Classic.
 These funds are critical in expanding our outreach to attract teams from all over Arkansas and surrounding states.
 We have grown to 68 teams in two years and the future is bright in our goal to reach well over 100 youth teams.
 We very much appreciate the support from the Conway CVB.